danielwys/hacknroll19/README.md

 # hacknroll19

+Execution Instructions:
+1. Install node.js and npm with 'sudo apt install nodejs npm'

+2. Clone this repository into a folder of your choice

+3. In the cloned folder, run 'npm install download firebase-admin fs telegraf'

+4. Run the bot with 'node wizardo.js'

 Current Bugs:

 1. UnhandledPromiseRejectionWarning: Error: 400: Bad Request: message text is empty (Appears when user interacts with bot, does not affect performance at all)